Gerresheimer and Portal enter strategic partnership to treat chronically ill patients with innovative needle-free drug-delivery solution

 DUESSELDORF, Germany and CAMBRIDGE, Mass., May 9, 2022 /PRNewswire/ -- Gerresheimer AG is expanding its portfolio of highly-innovative platform technologies for drug delivery.
 Gerresheimer, a leading provider of healthcare & beauty solutions and drug delivery systems for pharma, biotech and cosmetics, today announced an investment into US-based Portal Instruments, a developer of a next-generation needle-free drug delivery technology.
 Together, the partners aim at transforming the administration of injectable medicines and improving the patient's experience, especially for those with chronic diseases.

-Portal develops technology which allows for needle-free and high-speed subcutaneous injection of medicine and – via connectivity – the adherence monitoring along the treatment journey by patient and medical care provider.
+Portal develops technology which allows for needle-free and high-speed subcutaneous injection of medicine and – via connectivity –adherence monitoring along the treatment journey by patient and medical care provider.
 Portal Instruments is based in Cambridge, Massachusetts, and has its roots in MIT's Bio Instrumentation Lab.

 "Portal Instruments is developing groundbreaking technology.
 With our combined expertise in drug delivery innovations and manufacturing, we will contribute significantly to improving the patient's quality of life as well as treatment efficiency and success.
 These results will also help to reduce costs to the healthcare system", said Dietmar Siemssen, CEO of Gerresheimer.
 "This investment is another milestone in our strategy process formula G. It will add to our capabilities to offer unique and innovative solutions to our clients.
 Together with Portal, we will further expand our client base as well as the existing IP and product portfolio", he added.